-- 1. The fund excludes investments that are contrary to the goals of making positive contributions to the environment and/or society. - 2.
-Envoronmental, social and governance (ESG) factors are considered throughout the investment cycle, to reduce the risks of significant harm.
-Where there are companies with material ESG issues that we do not deem to be significantly harmful we will engage with them to improve their ESG practices. - Investments which are reported as sustainable have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment team due diligence.
+- 1. The fund excludes investments that are contrary to the goals of making positive contributions to the environment and/or society. - Sustainability risks and environmental, social and governance (ESG) factors are considered throughout the investment cycle, to reduce the risks of significant harm.
+Where there are companies with material ESG issues that we don't deem to be significantly harmful we will engage with them to improve their ESG practices. - Investments which are reported as sustainable have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment team due diligence.